 Bystanders can act in different ways when they see or know about bullying:

-Some bystanders take the side of the bully by laughing at the victim, encouraging the bully or forwarding on text messages or messages on social media like Facebook and YouTube.
+Some bystanders take the side of the bully by laughing at the victim, encouraging the bullying behaviour or forwarding on text messages or messages on social media like Facebook and YouTube.

-Some bystanders will give silent approval or encourage the bully by looking on.
+Some bystanders will give silent approval or encourage the bullying behaviour by looking on.

 Some bystanders may watch or know about the bullying but don’t do anything.
 They may not know what to do. or are scared.
 This group of bystanders knows that bullying is not ok.

-Some bystanders will be supportive and take safe action to stop the bully, find help or support the victim.
+Some bystanders will be supportive and take safe action to stop the bullying, find help or support the person who was bullied.